wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 This section configures the types of content (`relationships`) to obtain logs of.
 For the security resource, this includes the following relationships:

 - alerts: Legacy alert from supported Azure and Microsoft 365 Defender security providers.
-- alerts_v2: An enrichened version of alerts that contains additional information on suspicious activies and related collections of alerts.
+- alerts_v2: An enriched version of alerts that contains additional information on suspicious activities and related collections of alerts.
 - incidents: Correlated alerts and associated data that make up the story of an attack (part of Microsoft 365 Defender).
 - secureScores: The tenant's security score per day, at the tenant and control level.
 - cases/eDiscoveryCases: Contains custodians, searches, and review sets from Microsoft Purview eDiscovery Premium.